apptainer/apptainer-userdocs/fakeroot.rst

       they own
    -  can change user/group identity with su/sudo commands when starting as the fake root user

-   -  may have full privileges inside the requested network namespace (see below)
+In addition, the first three modes above may have full privileges inside the requested network namespace (see below).

 ***********************
  Restrictions/security